top of page

 GLP-1 Medications

-• With insurance: Often partially covered if diabetes or obesity criteria are met
+• Often partially covered with diabetes or obesity diagnosis

-• Ongoing expense (continuous medication use is usually needed)
+• Ongoing cost (long-term use is usually necessary)

 Bariatric Surgery

-• With insurance: Frequently covered if BMI criteria are met
+• Insurance coverage is common if criteria are met

 Safety Considerations